compound-finance/comet/docs/README.md

 ## Governance

-Compound Comet is a decentralized protocol that is governed by holders of COMP.
-Governance allows the community to propose, vote, and implement changes through the administrative functions of the Comet protocol contract.
+Compound III is a decentralized protocol that is governed by holders of COMP.
+Governance allows the community to propose, vote, and implement changes through the administrative functions of the Compound III protocol contract.
 For more information on the [governance](https://compound.finance/docs/governance) system see the governance section.

 ### Withdraw Reserves

 This function allows governance to withdraw base token reserves from the protocol and send them to a specified address.
 Only the governor address may call this function.

-#### Comet
+#### Compound III

 ```solidity
 function withdrawReserves(address to, uint amount) external